Chemistry: An Intimate Evening with Kelly Clarkson

-Chemistry: An Intimate Evening with Kelly Clarkson was the first concert residency by American pop recording artist Kelly Clarkson, performed at the Bakkt Theater in Las Vegas.
+Chemistry: An Intimate Evening with Kelly Clarkson was the first concert residency by American pop recording artist Kelly Clarkson, performed at the Bakkt Theater on the Las Vegas Strip in Paradise, Nevada.
 The first run of shows ran for ten dates from July 28 to August 19, 2023, in support of her tenth studio album Chemistry.
 This came after her planned 2020 Invincible residency was canceled due to the COVID-19 pandemic.
 The residency was promoted by Live Nation.

 Background

 In 2019, Clarkson announced a concert residency for 2020 but it was cancelled due the COVID-19 pandemic.
 Following the announcement of her tenth studio album Chemistry, in March 2023, Clarkson announced a brand new Las Vegas residency called, Chemistry: An Intimate Evening with Kelly Clarkson.
 Due to her busy schedule, Clarkson told her label that she could only commit to ten shows.
 In October 2023, four additional dates were added to her residency, December 30–31, 2023, and February 9–10, 2024.

 Unlike her originally planned residency, which was supposed to be big with production, this was more intimate, with the show and set list being different each night.